-If you’ve done your homework right, your content marketing is highly focused on the topics your audience cares about, and the social activity from your own content will reflect that.
+If you’ve done your homework right, your content marketing is highly focused on the topics your audience cares about, and the social activity of your content will reflect that.

-This list should look very much like the categories you use on your blog, and all curated content should be held up against this list to see if it fits.
-If you find content you want to share that doesn’t fit, then put it over on a personal profile.
+All curated content should be held up against this list to see if it fits.
+If you find content that doesn’t fit, don’t share it.

 An exercise that works well for this is to write down the top three topics you’d like to cover in a horizontal line.